Zombie Land Saga: Reception

+Critical response

 In Anime News Network's previews of the fall 2018 anime season, Zombie Land Saga's first episode received overall positive responses, with most critics praising the premise and darkly comedic tone.
 James Beckett expressed that he appreciated the variety teased in the core cast, and found little to critique.
 Theron Martin, Paul Jensen, and Nick Creamer all gave similarly enthused praises, with generally shared praises for the cleverness of its genre fusion of idol anime and comic horror.
 Jensen described the episode's early moments as somewhat tonally confused, but stressed that the remainder of the episode was excellent, and described the dialogue and characterization of Sakura and Kotaro as exceptional.
 The reviewers all gave scores of 4 out of 5 stars, with the exception of Rebecca Silverman, who gave the first episode 3.5 out of 5 stars and characterized it as "off-putting and very morbid," as well as criticizing the show for its excessive use of loud vocal performances and flashing lights, which she said could potentially upset some viewers.
 Despite these criticisms, Silverman said that Zombie Land Saga was "worth checking out" for the originality of its premise.

-The character of Lily Hoshikawa has received substantial praise from critics as an example of transgender representation, with writers at outlets including the Daily Dot and Crunchyroll (the show's official English distributor) voicing positive responses to her role in the story.
-However, while the show's creative staff have spoken about their intent to depict her as a trans character in interviews, promotional material in magazines such as Animage has described Lily as "a boy" in contradiction with the anime's narrative and the stated intentions of the writers.
+Writing for Anime Feminist, Vrai Kaiser generally praised the series, saying that while it did not make any "focused" social commentary on the negative aspects of the Japanese idol industry, it was enjoyable for its unconventional premise and sincere storytelling.
+Kaiser also criticized Kotaro's character, who they said "breaks apart on the lightest scrutiny" due to the disconnect between the "asshole" and "well-meaning, extremely extra uncle" aspects of his character, though they appreciated Mamoru Miyano's vocal performance.

+The character of Lily Hoshikawa has received substantial praise from critics and audiences as a positive example of transgender representation.

+Cultural impact

-During a May 2019 session of the UK Parliamentary Joint Committee on Human Rights where executives from Facebook and Twitter faced accusations over the way they handled vitriol directed at parliamentarians on social media in violation of those websites' terms of service concerning abuse and harassment.
-The Scottish National Party Member of Parliament Joanna Cherry cited, among several other tweets that were not removed swiftly by Twitter, one displaying Lily Hoshikawa.
+During a May 2019 session of the UK Parliamentary Joint Committee on Human Rights where executives from Facebook and Twitter were questioned concerning their policies on abuse and harassment, Scottish National Party MP Joanna Cherry physically displayed a printed copy of a meme, reading, "Shut the fuck up, TERF," which featured Lily Hoshikawa.

-Zombie Land Saga won the 2019 Tokyo Anime Awards Festival award for Animation of the Year.

 On August 12, 2019, the special Natsu no Saga, a documentary on the anime, featured governor of Saga Yoshinori Yamaguchi cosplaying as major character Kotaro Tatsumi.

 Gadget Tsūshin listed "nice bird" (referring to the fifth episode) and "Masao" (Lily's deadname) in their 2019 anime buzzwords list.

 In May 2021, Zombie Land Saga was one of five anime titles (along with KonoSuba, That Time I Got Reincarnated as a Slime, Princess Lover!, and Nekopara) that were given a limited ban by the Russian government for their depiction of reincarnation, which was thought to encourage suicide by lawmakers.